fusioncharts/dev_centre_docs/chart-guide/standard-charts/sankey-diagram.md

 - Set the border radius of the node label using the `nodeLabelBorderRadius` attribute.

-- Set the border padding of the node label using the `nodeLabelBorderPadding` attribute.
+- Set the space between the node label border and the node label using the `nodeLabelBorderPadding` attribute.

 - Set the node label border style to dashed using the `nodeLabelBorderDashed` attribute.